Vyvanse Side Effects, Short-Term and Long-Term Effects, and Treatment

 - Sleep difficulties.

-Some people are unable to stop using Vyvanse on their own and benefit from the supervision and care found at professional detox programs to help them withdraw safely and comfortably from the medication.
-Detox programs are short-term, lasting a few days, and provide 24/7 monitoring, as well as access to medical and psychological care when needed.
+Some people are unable to stop using Vyvanse on their own and benefit from the supervision and care found in professional detox programs to help them withdraw safely and comfortably from the medication.
+Detox programs are short term, lasting a few days, and they provide 24/7 monitoring, as well as access to medical and psychological care when needed.
 Medical evaluations and ongoing assessments are part of the detox process, as well as emotional support from staff to help people get through this difficult time.

 Inpatient treatment programs require that you reside at the facility for the duration of treatment.
-These programs are typically 30, 60, or 90 days, although they can be longer if needed.
+These programs are typically 30 days, 60 days, or 90 days long, although they can be longer if needed.
 Patients receive an intake evaluation, which an experienced treatment team uses to create an individualized treatment program based on the patient’s unique needs.
-Individuals generally receive individual therapy, group counseling, around-the-clock medical care, and aftercare planning.
+People generally receive individual therapy, group counseling, around-the-clock medical care, and aftercare planning.

 Outpatient recovery programs provide patients with the flexibility to live at home while receiving treatment services.
 Some people use outpatient treatment programs as step-down care after completing an inpatient program, while others utilize outpatient as their primary means of treatment.
 Some outpatient programs are more intensive than others.
 Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP) require a substantial daily time commitment, while others only meet a couple times a week for 1-2 hours per day.

-If you or someone you love suffers from a Vyvanse addiction, call 1-888-744-0069 to receive information about Vyvanse detox and recovery programs.
+Rehab facilities are located throughout the U.S., and many offer specialized treatment that can cater to individual requirements.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted facilities across the country.
+If you or someone you love suffers from a Vyvanse addiction, please call us free at to receive information about Vyvanse detox and recovery programs.